yu-lab-vt/NIS3D/README.md

  <img src="./figures/PrinCut.png" width="70%">
 </p>

 With the PrinCut, users can add a cell label by simply clicking the cell, and a 3D suggestive boundary will be automatically generated.
 We request the annotators check the suggestive boundary on every z slice to make sure it's correct.
-If the suggestive boundary contains more than one cell, users can split the cell by clicking the center of each cell and PrinCut can give a suggestive boundary to each cell.
+For example, if the suggestive boundary contains more than one cell, users can split the cell by clicking the center of each cell and PrinCut can give a suggestive boundary to each cell.
 However, there is a chance that the gap between two cells is too weak that the principal curvature is still negative.
 In this case, users need to use the brush to draw the expected boundary.

 <p align="center">
  <img src="./figures/SplitMerge2.png" width="70%">